 Women’s Resource Center of Indiana understands the difficulty of facing an unexpected pregnancy.
 We believe that information empowers.
+We provide information about abortion in Crawfordsville, IN and Covington, IN.
 We strive to provide you with objective pregnancy and sexual health education so you can make a confident decision.
 If you are considering abortion, your first step is to learn more about your options.
 Free and confidential services.
 Contact us today to meet with our nurses.